bjssacademy/advanced-tdd/chapter04/chapter04.md

 A better test would involve understanding why we place ships in the first place.
 So our opponent can hit them and sink them.

-If we think about the overall programming interface, there is no requirement suggesting we need to know where ships are.
+If we think about the overall programming interface, there is no requirement suggesting we need to know where ships are, outside of that component.
 Player 1 places ships.
 Player 2 shoots ships.
 They are told if they hit or miss.

 So our test could look like this: